-Differential diagnoses included a primary brain tumor such as a meningioma or glioma, a secondary tumor (such as a nasal tumor, a skull tumor, a pituitary tumor), or a metastatic tumor.
-Encephalitis, malformation (such as a cyst), or brain infection were considered possible but less likely.
-Older dogs do get strokes which can cause the exact same signs, however, strokes typically do not worsen over a 4-month period, so this was considered unlikely.
+Differential diagnoses included a primary brain tumor such as a meningioma or glioma, a secondary tumor (such as a nasal tumor, a skull tumor, a pituitary tumor) or a metastatic tumor.
+Encephalitis, malformation (such as a cyst) or brain infection were considered possible but less likely.
+Older dogs do get strokes which can cause the exact same signs, however, strokes typically do not worsen over a four month period, so this was considered unlikely.
 Metabolic problems such as severe liver disease, electrolyte abnormalities or low blood sugar can cause patients to be dull and confused, but typically do not cause asymmetric signs (e.g. circling in one direction).

 His blood tests were normal.
 Chest X-rays did not show any evidence of metastatic cancer in the lungs.
-An MRI of the head was recommended to further evaluate Clip’s abnormal behavior.
+Magnetic resonance imaging (MRI) of the head was recommended to further evaluate Clip’s abnormal behavior.

 Note the large, contrast-enhancing mass that arises from the skull and pushes the brain down.
 Differential diagnoses for this skull-based tumor included a multilobular osteochondroma, osteosarcoma, chondrosarcoma or other soft-tissue sarcoma.